 On Monday, Arcadia Group—the fashion juggernaut that owns both Topshop and Miss Selfridge—went into administration, the latest casualty in Covid-19’s raging war against the retail industry.
 For those paying attention, the announcement wasn’t exactly a shock.
-J Crew and Neiman Marcus are among the former fashion stalwarts who have filed for bankruptcy during the pandemic, while Diane von Furstenberg, Guess, and Victoria’s Secret have all drastically scaled-back their operations.
+J Crew and Neiman Marcus are among the former fashion stalwarts who have filed for bankruptcy during the pandemic, while Diane von Furstenberg, Guess, and Victoria’s Secret have all drastically scaled back their operations.

 And Topshop had been embroiled in continual scandals over the last three years thanks to its larger-than-life CEO Philip Green, who has been accused of bullying employees, sexual harassment, and withholding pensions.
 In an era where customers expect brand founders’ values to align with their own personal beliefs, it seemed obvious that Green’s billion-dollar fortune, permanent yacht-dwelling, and general abrasiveness were incompatible with the era of social wokeness.

-Many have effectively summarised the legacy of Topshop—which reigned as the golden child of the high street for the better part of a decade and has been credited with democratising the elitist world of high fashion.
+Many have effectively summarized the legacy of Topshop—which reigned as the golden child of the high street for the better part of a decade and has been credited with democratizing the elitist world of high fashion.
 Others have been quick to remind those tempted to apply rose-tinted glasses to its legacy that Topshop’s runway-lite business model also paved the way for the environmentally disastrous ‘fast fashion’ industry.
 Some have wondered if Topshop is the first domino to fall in the inevitable demise of fast fashion culture.

 Clare Press, the long-time sustainability activist and presenter of The Wardrobe Crisis podcast, isn’t popping the champagne bottle just yet.
 “When I first saw the news, I really wanted to believe that it was emblematic of the collapse of the old world order,” she says.
 “But then I started to think about who might potentially buy out Topshop, and the suggestion is that contenders could include Boohoo.
 So maybe all we’ve really done is push our fast fashion habits online, and Topshop has only failed because it was a bricks and mortar-focused business.”